nextnanopy/nextnanopy/README.md

 ### Version 0.1.17 (Jun 07th, 2023)

 - fixed a bug with nnp.shapes.GdsPolygons.get_obelisks
 - get_obelisks can be used again.
-The usage is deprecated, nnp.shapes.GdsPolygons.get_polygonal_prisms is prefered way to convert gds to nextnano++ structure
+The usage is deprecated, nnp.shapes.GdsPolygons.get_polygonal_prisms is preferred way to convert gds to nextnano++ structure

 ### Version 0.1.16 (Apr 25th, 2023)